-You’re standing in a long line at the grocery store, or maybe you have a few minutes to spare before class, and a friend inquires about what it was like to live abroad.
-How specific—how deep—should you get in your description of your experience?
+You’re standing in a long line at the grocery store, or maybe you have a few minutes to spare before class, and a friend asks about what it was like to live abroad.

-In this situation, try to elaborate on your 1 minute explanation.
-What made this experience life-changing for you?
-What aspects of your exchange do you want to highlight?
+In this situation, you have time to elaborate a bit.
 Whether you want to focus on the differences in cultures, the relationships you built, or the challenges you overcame, make sure to explain why these examples specifically proved to be life-changing for you.
-To capture people’s sincere attention and interest, try to tell stories that represent the values you wish to share.
+To capture people’s sincere attention and interest, try to tell stories that represent the main values you wish to share.

 With time to spare—unload your experience!

 You’ve scheduled a lunch date with a friend or have time to talk with family over dinner about your exchange experience.
-This allows for plenty of time to share what you have learned and to open up discussion about the diverse world we live in.
+This allows for plenty of time to share what you have learned.

-Before entering the conversation, allow yourself some time to process and reflect on your own.
-You’ve experiences and seen things that others haven’t—how do you want to portray what you’ve learned to them?
-Feel free to tell your personal stories—the challenging ones, the heartfelt ones, and the humorous ones.
-But be careful to not overwhelm your listener.
+In this situation, feel free to tell your more personal stories—the challenging ones, the heartfelt ones, and the humorous ones.
+Just be careful to not overwhelm your listener.
 Try to make it a two-sided conversation in which they can ask you questions and throw in their input as well.
 Create an inviting environment in which travel and study abroad is portrayed as a mind-opening, life-changing experience that everyone should have the opportunity to experience.

 Still itching to share?
 Try a blog!

-Even after you’ve shared your experiences in all three of these situations, your mind is still buzzing with stories to share.
-One of the best ways to sort out your feelings during this time of transitioning home is to write about it!
-Whether through an email chain to friends and family or an online blog, expressing yourself and telling your stories can be liberating.
-To get ideas for blog posts, try reading through your travel journals or looking through the photos you took.
-Relive your experiences and write about them so others can live through your life-changing time abroad.
-You have the chance to stir others to become more globally open-minded and aware through your personal stories—take advantage of this opportunity!
+One of the best ways to sort out your feelings during this time of transition is to write about it!
+Whether through an email chain to friends and family or an online blog, expressing yourself and telling your story can be liberating.
+To get ideas for blog posts, try reading through your travel journals or looking through your pictures.
+Relive your experiences and inspire others to become more globally open-minded—take advantage of this opportunity!

-Remember one important thing…your parents will always be your parents!
-They too are going through an adjustment with you returning home.
-You will be excited to share facts and experiences with your host parents and may refer to them as “mom and dad”.
-Be sensitive to the fact that your parents may become upset or frustrated that you think of another person as your parent.
-They do not mean any harm by this, but they were the ones who raised you, allowed you to choose to be an exchange student, financed your stay, and love you for who you are.
-Your host parents are still important to you—and you will never want to devalue this.
+They too, are going through an adjustment with you returning home.
+You will be excited to share facts and experiences about your host parents and may refer to them as “mom and dad”.
+Be sensitive to the fact that your parents may be sad that you think of another person as your parent.
+They don't mean to misunderstand, but they were the ones who raised you, allowed you to choose to be an exchange student, financed your stay, and will always love you for who you are.
+Your host parents are still important to you—and the don't have to be devalued!
 Simply understand the situation your parents are in, and together create a mutual respect for your host parents.

 After processing, reflecting, and sharing your stories, you might feel under-excited—even bored—with what your family and friends might refer to as the “real world” or “normal life.”
-They might encourage you to get back into old habits and routines—which is, indeed, good advice.
-However, you might find it helpful to find a new adventure, quest, or project to fulfill your world interest once again.
+They might encourage you to get back into old habits and routines.
+However, you might find it helpful to find a new adventure, hobby, or project to fulfill your worldly interests once again.
 Your time abroad has truly changed your perspective on life and has sparked a new interest to learn more about the world.
-What new passion intrigues you that could continue your global learning?
-Maybe you want to learn a new language, or maybe you want to go abroad again.
+Maybe you want to learn a new language, or maybe you want to go continue traveling.
 Whatever it is, follow it passionately and continue to learn about the diverse world we live in!

 A home away from home

-Eventually, you will begin to feel comfortable back in the United States.
-But it will never quite be the same as it was before.
-You have gained vital experiences and knowledge that helped you grow and develop into a globally-minded human being.
-You might identify yourself as a global citizen, having more than one home.
+Eventually, you will begin to feel comfortable back in the United States, but it may never feel the way it used to.
+You’ve now gained vital experiences and knowledge that have helped you develop into a globally-minded human being.
+You might identify yourself as a global citizen; having more than one home.
 As you incorporate your host culture into your daily life, your perspective between your host country and your home in the United States will become balanced and you will forever be a changed person.

 Thinking about what to do after high school can be a daunting task—we’ll admit that.
 But we’re here to help you sort through your options so you can make an educated, informed decision about you future.
 Explore the abundant options your future can hold!